The Best Phono Cartridges for Turntables

 3. Tracking Force

-The shape of the stylus affects how well it reads the grooves of the record.
-I often choose between elliptical and spherical styluses.
+The shape of the stylus affects how well it tracks the grooves of a record.
+I come across different shapes like elliptical, conical, and microline, each offering varying levels of detail and accuracy.

 Top Phono Cartridges for Turntabless of 2025 | Final Thoughts